shanesturrock/bioit/docs/Installation.md

 For sudo without password (helps with the installations later) do the following:

-    sudo visudo -f /etc/sudoers
+    sudo vi /etc/sudoers.d/build

-Paste this in at the end:
+Paste this into it:

     %build  ALL=(ALL) NOPASSWD:ALL